sales@effectrode.com

 Test point for head alignment on the model 'T5E'

 The older model ‘T5E’ machines were fitted with a test point to facilitate connection of a ‘scope probe.
 Signal playback levels from each of the four playback heads could then be monitored individually using the selector knob on front panel of the Echorec.
 No test point is present on the newer ‘T7E’ machines however a connection can be made by soldering a wire on to the pole of the 12-way head selector switch.
-The signal level from the playback heads should be adjusted for maximum output level and matched to within 1-2dB.
-This is relatively easily achieved at 1KHz however the task is significantly more challenging at 10KHz where gap alignment becomes super-critical.
+The output level from the four playback heads should be adjusted to obtain maximum signal strength and the levels should be matched to within 1dB or so.
+This is relatively easy to achieve at frequencies below 1KHz, but no so easy at high frequency (HF) as we will discuss in a moment.

 In This Section